-If the subject has a smoking history, but is not a current smoker, check the "Smoking History" box, record the first pack year history documented within the year (if any) and leave the "Smoker, cigarettes," "Smoker, cigar," or "Smoker, pipe" box blank.
+If the subject has a smoking history, but is not a current smoker, check the "Smoking History" box, record the first pack year history documented within the year (if any) and leave the "Smoker, cigarettes," box blank.

 If the subject has a smoking history indicated and is also a current smoker, indicate both the history and the current status, with amounts for each, if known.